colinalexander/city-hub/README.md

 - Interactive Follow-up: \
   CityHub can engage in multi-turn conversations, allowing users to ask follow-up questions, request clarifications, and explore related topics seamlessly.
 This interactive nature makes it easier for users to find the information they need without having to start new searches.

-Q: Is CityHub an official service provided by the City of San Francisco?\
+Q: _Is CityHub an official service provided by the City of San Francisco?_\
 A: No, CityHub is an independent project developed by a team of AI enthusiasts and is not affiliated with the San Francisco government.

-Q: How does CityHub protect user privacy?\
+Q: _How does CityHub protect user privacy_?\
 A: CityHub does not store any personally identifiable information from user interactions.
 All conversations are processed anonymously and are not linked to individual users.

-Q: Can CityHub help me with issues related to private businesses or organizations?\
+Q: _Can CityHub help me with issues related to private businesses or organizations_?\
 A: No, CityHub's knowledge base is focused on San Francisco's public services and resources.
 For inquiries related to private entities, please contact the relevant business or organization directly.

-Q: How can I contribute to the development of CityHub?\
+Q: _How can I contribute to the development of CityHub_?\
 A: We welcome contributions from the community!
 Please check our contributing guidelines for more information on how to get involved.

-Q: Who can I contact for more information about CityHub?\
+Q: _Who can I contact for more information about CityHub_?\
 A: If you have any questions, suggestions, or feedback, please open an issue on our GitHub repository or contact the project maintainers at cityhub@example.com.

 ## Tech stack